eccentricdevotion/TARDIS/faqs.md

 - make a new TARDIS
 - use [ARS](ars.html) to grow a new room

 #### I try to grow a room but the plugin says “There seems to be a block in the way!
-You should be growing out into the void…”
+You should be growing out into the void...”

 Read the answer [above](#grew), once you’ve done that (and you still want to grow a room manually) make sure the room you are growing from contains a pressure plate in the correct position for the piston door, then place the seed block in